Self-Reliance and Welfare Resources

 Emotional Resilience for Youth

 Using the Church self-reliance materials, our stake has developed six life skills ‘pilot’ lessons for older youth.
 These courses are to organized and facilitated by the wards, with assistance from stake leaders.
-Please contact Jan Keim or Norm Johnson for more details.
+Please contact Jan Keim for more details.

 Addiction Recovery